vitorp07/videoosd.extendedinfo.dialog/README.md

 # videoosd.extendedinfo.dialog
 Kodi add-on that adds the ability to bind a remote or keyboard key to launch ExtendedInfo Script dialog from the video osd.
-Assigning a button to launch this add-on will have the same effect as binding a key.
+Assigning a button in the skins to launch this add-on will have the same effect as binding a key.

 If the add-on is launched and a video is currently playing;
 It will pass the info for ExtendedInfo Script to open the appropriate info dialog.